 HEALTHY MATTRESS CARE

 Cleaning: There are so many great ways to clean your mattress.
 And getting in the habit of doing so every couple months is a great idea.
-One of the ways you can get your mattress smelling fresh and clean it is by sprinkling baking soda on the mattress itself.
+One of the ways you can get your mattress smelling fresh and clean is by sprinkling baking soda on the mattress itself.
 Let it sit for 15-20 minutes and then vacuum it up.

 Zipped Cover: Using an all natural mattress cover can help protect your mattress from sweat, dust and other things that may come in contact with your mattress.
 Let’s remember we’re spending about a third of our life sleeping, so our mattresses are definitely being used!
+(THIS IS MY RECOMMENDED MATTRESS COVER)

 Finding a cover that is both natural and has a zipper is best as it will fully encapsulate the mattress itself and protect.
 Also look for a cover that can be machine washed and get in the habit of washing it every so often with your sheets.